-The fifteenth meeting of the ISPC will be held from 04-05 April 2017 in Rome, Italy.
+The fifteenth meeting of the ISPC was held from 04-05 April 2017 in Rome, Italy.

 Science Forum 2016: 12-14 April 2016, Addis Ababa, Ethiopia26 November 2015